ACRYLIC ON CANVAS/WOOD • 11″ x 14″ each

 original art commissioned by The Right Step, Inc. and Vy N.

-Mystery on Green (third painting) will be up for auction July 6-24th on Facebook
+Mystery on Green (third painting) is up for auction July 6-18th

 Like this idea?
 You can get original art too ⇢

 These portraits are more accurately “animal friends” rather than pets – this time, horses!
 The first portrait in the middle was a commission, and the two on the sides are horses at The Right Step, Inc. in Colorado (a therapeutic riding center).

 I usually can paint a pet portrait at a minimum size of around 6″ x 8″ to get enough detail.
 However…that’s been mostly dogs and cats.
 Horses have such long faces that to get a similar level of detail these are a bit bigger (11″ x 14″).
 That ends up with the horses’ eyes about the same size as a dog or cat’s eyes.
 That guideline works the other way too: I’ve painted two guinea pigs (full bodies) on a 6″ x 8″ because their features are so much smaller.
 I’m up for scaling up from there (like these staring and yawning cat portraits) but I can only go so small.
 I’m amazed by people who can paint miniatures.